 As a LUWSP student, you are an important part of the university community.
 Not only are you a student, but a valuable employee!
-The following are some additional benefits of working on-campus through the LUWSP:
+The following are some additional benefits of working through the LUWSP:

-- Valuable professional development opportunities at convenient on-campus locations.
+- Valuable professional development opportunities.

-- Provides you with valuable life and work experience.
+- Provides valuable life and work experience.

 - Flexible hours that work around your school schedule.